Boise 2026

 • FSBO — no listing-agent diligence; vet disclosures and comps yourself, and the “recently remodeled” claim (permitted? cosmetic vs. systems?).

-• Cash cushion only ~$8.4k after 20% down + closing — the binding constraint here, not the payment.
+• Cash cushion only ~$8.4k after 20% down + closing (at the prior $420k ask; the $4k price bump tightens it further) — the binding constraint here, not the payment.

 Bottom line